syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Paragraph.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
-'Custom method to set the hanging indentation without altering LeftIndent Private Shared Sub SetHangingAndLeftindent(paragraphFormat As WParagraphFormat, hangingIndent As Single, leftIndent As Single)
+'Custom method to set the hanging indentation without altering LeftIndent Private Sub SetHangingAndLeftindent(paragraphFormat As WParagraphFormat, hangingIndent As Single, leftIndent As Single)
     ' Set the FirstLineIndent to the specified hangingIndent value. paragraphFormat.FirstLineIndent = hangingIndent